mutonic/Exploratory_data_analysis/president height/README.md

 This project is a data analysis of the heights of US Presidents.
 The data is in a CSV file hosted on GitHub and it contains the name, the order in which the person served as president, and their height in centimeters.

 ## Getting Started
-To get started, you need to have the following libraries installed:
+To get started, the following libraries were installed:

   - pandas
   - numpy